lcooke238/cs262/pset1/custom_wire/README.md

 ## Installation Instructions
-To run the custom wire version of our chat application, you need to install the following packages:
+To run the custom wire version of our chat application, you will need to have python version 3.10 or higher installed to support the match statements used.
+The installation link can be found here: https://www.python.org/downloads/release/python-3100/

+You will then need to install the following packages:

 - socket
 - select